Midnighter32/3.18Challenges/README.md

 <details>
   <summary>Complete Essence Encounters [EXPENSIVE or RANDOM GRIND]</summary>

+ - [x] Crack open Essence Monoliths (150/150)
  - [ ] Defeat an Essence Monster which has at least 4 Rare Modifiers
- - [ ] Defeat an Essence Monster that has 8 Essences in an area level of 80 or higher
+ - [x] Defeat an Essence Monster that has 8 Essences in an area level of 80 or higher
  - [ ] Defeat an Essence Monster that has at least 2 of the following Essences: Hysteria, Horror, Delirium, Insanity
 </details>